 ITALIAN CITIZENSHIP 1948 CASE

 What is the so-called “1948 Case Italian Citizenship“?
-When I have a 1948 Case and How can I apply for an Italian Citizenship under the 1948 Rule?
+When I have a 1948 Case, how can I apply for Italian Citizenship under the 1948 Rule?

 Let’s see everything you need to know about the 1948 Route – the way to apply for Italian Citizenship through your maternal line / through your Italian grandmother or Italian great-grandmother.